agustfricke/techconagust.com/src/pages/en/go-htmx-crud.md

 go get -u gorm.io/driver/postgres
 ```

+These commands will install the required dependencies for your project.

-## Setting Up Postgres with Docker and Go
+## Configuring Postgres with Docker and Go

-Let's create a new Postgres database with Docker using the following command:
+Let's create a new Postgres database using Docker with the following command:

 ```bash
 sudo docker run --name postgres_db -e POSTGRES_USER=username -e POSTGRES_PASSWORD=password -e POSTGRES_DB=super_db -p 5432:5432 -d postgres